Summer Breeze (song): Type O Negative version

 Type O Negative released a cover of the song in August 1993 on their album Bloody Kisses altering their version to match their gothic metal style.
 Their version was originally to be titled "Summer Girl", featuring new lyrics written by Peter Steele, but after Seals & Crofts found the lyrical content distasteful, the original lyrics were sung instead.

-The song is featured in the opening of the 1997 horror hit, I Know What You Did Last Summer.
+A Rick Rubin remixed version is featured in the opening of the 1997 slasher film I Know What You Did Last Summer and is also included in the film's soundtrack.

 Tracklist

 All songs written by Peter Steele unless otherwise noted.